 As you already know, books play an essential role in helping to teach important social-emotional topics.
 Books offer a gentle way to teach kids lessons and how to relate them to their own lives.

-Self-esteem is a topic covered in a variety of great, engaging books for children.
-Today, I will share five children’s picture books and self-esteem activities to help kids develop confidence, self-love, and embrace their uniqueness.
+Self-esteem is a topic covered in various great, engaging books for children.
+Today, I will share five children’s picture books and self-esteem book activities to help kids develop confidence, self-love, and embrace their uniqueness.

 1. Perfectly Norman